Intermesh/docker-groupoffice-development/README.md

 Group-Office docker compose
 ===========================

 This docker compose environment can be used for development.
+It will install these services:

+1. mariadb
+2. mailserver based on dovecot and postfix
+3. groupoffice apache web server with php 7.0 with ioncube and xdebug
+4. phpunit for testing
+5. composer
+6. sass

 Installation